objectionary/game-of-life/README.md

 ## Usage

-To buld project, just do:
+To build project, just do:

 ```
 $ make